-This course will allow students to explore how numbers and statistics affect their lives.
-Everyday applications will be emphasized.
-There will be extensive use of the TI-84+ graphing calculator, Microsoft Office software, and Internet resources.
+Students will explore how statistics and probability are used in sports analysis.
+They will learn how statistics fits into their daily lives and how to interpret data.
+There will be extensive use of the TI-84+ calculator and the internet.

-STATISTICS CHS
+STATISTICS CHS (1 CREDIT)

-(1 CREDIT) 3 CHS CREDITS, SCCC, MAT 147
+3 CHS CREDITS, SCCC, MAT 147